isaacnmm/pestpolicy-hugo2XX/content/posts/black-widow-spiders/index.md

 layout: post
 ---

-[Black](https://pestpolicy.com/how-venemous-is-a-black-spider-with-white-dots/) widow spiders come in 5 species and they are mainly found in the northern and southern (in the United States) and they inhabit areas like the grasslands, deserts, and forests. - Fun Question: is it true that the female Latrodectus (female black widow spiders) will kill and feed on their mates?
+[Black](https://pestpolicy.com/how-venemous-is-a-black-spider-with-white-dots/)widow spiders come in 5 species and they are mainly found in the northern and southern (in the United States) and they inhabit areas like the grasslands, deserts, and forests. - Fun Question: is it true that the female Latrodectus (female black widow spiders) will kill and feed on their mates?
 The Latrodectus genus has a number of arachnids.

 But they are females who have a special and unique body outlook plus they are reported to feed on their mates. - Black widow spiders are considered to be beneficial insects because they feed on many insects.
 Related: Spider Bite vs Mosquito Bite?